svaksha/pythonidae/OpenDataScience.md

 + [data-projects](https://github.com/voxmedia/data-projects) :: Scripts and data for various Vox Media stories and news projects.
 + [scrapi](https://github.com/fabianvf/scrapi) :: A data processing pipeline that schedules and runs content harvesters, normalizes their data, and outputs that normalized data to a variety of output streams.
 + [simmetrica](https://github.com/o/simmetrica) :: Lightweight framework for collecting and aggregating event metrics as timeseries data.

+## OpenScience - OpenResearch
++ [ActivePapers](https://github.com/activepapers/activepapers-python) :: A tool for working with executable papers, which combine data, code, and documentation in single-file packages, suitable for publication as supplementary material or on sites such as figshare.
++ [Sumatra](https://github.com/open-research/sumatra) :: is a tool for managing and tracking projects based on numerical simulation and/or analysis, with the aim of supporting reproducible research.
+It can be thought of as an automated electronic lab notebook for computational projects.

 ----